cheton/react-foreach/README.md

 [![NPM](https://nodei.co/npm/react-foreach.png?downloads=true&stars=true)](https://nodei.co/npm/react-foreach/)

-A React component to render each element of collection using function as child component.
+A React component that renders each element of collection using a function as child component.

 ## Installation